pkulchenko/serpent/README.md

 * numformat (string; "%.17g") -- specify format for numeric values (shortest possible round-trippable double)
 * valignore (table) -- allows to specify a list of values to ignore (as keys)
 * keyallow (table) -- allows to specify the list of keys to be serialized.
 Any keys not in this list are not included in final output (as keys)
+* keyignore (table) -- allows to specity the list of keys to ignore in serialization.
 * valtypeignore (table) -- allows to specify a list of value *types* to ignore (as keys)
 * custom (function) -- provide custom output for tables
 * name (string) -- name; triggers full serialization with self-ref section